TyberiusPrime/i3-instant-layout/README.md

     |     |  4  |
     -------------

-to a workspace, consuming windows in order.

-This has the advantage that it needs no 'swallow' definitions whatsoever.
+The big advantage here  is that it needs no 'swallow' definitions whatsoever, it's 'instant' - just add milk, eh, press the button.

 ## Get started

-To get started, install with `pip install i3-instant-layout` and add this to your i3 config: `bindsym $mod+Escape exec "i3-instant-layout --list | rofi -dmenu -i | i3-instant-layout -` (or use the interactive menu of your choice).
+To get started, install with `pip install i3-instant-layout`, or if you prefer, [pipx](https://github.com/pipxproject/pipx) and add this to your i3 config:
+`bindsym $mod+Escape exec "i3-instant-layout --list | rofi -dmenu -i | i3-instant-layout -` (or use the interactive menu of your choice).

 ## Further information

-Call `i3-instant-layout --help` for full details, or `i3-instant-layout --desc` for the full list of supported layouts.
+Call `i3-instant-layout --help` for full details, or `i3-instant-layout --desc` for the full list of supported layouts (or see below).

 ## Helpful tips

 To get the windows in the right order for your layout of choice, first enable the vStack or hStack layout, sort them, and the proceed to your layout of choice.

 ## Available layouts

 Layout: vStack

 Aliases: ['1col', '1c']

 One column / a vertical stack.

 	---------
 	|   1   |